mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/sdk_api.md

 ## {CloudConnectServices SDK.CCS} quick reference ##

-This modules defines the events that are received by you agent:
+This modules defines the events that are received by your agent:

 - {CloudConnectServices::Message}
 - {CloudConnectServices::Track}